sayan-geoDL/physaware-lstm-forecast/README.md

 # LSTM model for station level Temperature prediction

-This repository contains an Long Short-Term Memory (LSTM) based model pipeline for temperature prediction consisting of 5 stages:
+This repository presents a modular, production-ready pipeline built on Long Short-Term Memory (LSTM) networks for station-level temperature forecasting.
+The system automates data retrieval, preprocessing, hyperparameter tuning via cross-validation, model training, evaluation, and prediction in a streamlined workflow.

-- Preprocessing of Data (`process`)
-- Cross validation and performance evaluation for custom grid searches for various hyperparameters (`grid_search_cv`)
-- Plotting of cross validation results of selective hyperparameter combinations (`cv_plot`)
-- Training and testing (`train`)
-- Prediction of Temperature (`predict`)
-- And optional running of the full pipeline (`all`)

 Each stage uses separate scripts modularized and orchestrated via `main.py`.

 ---